CaptEmulation/nitrogen-website/source/docs/concepts/service.md

 });
 ```

 The service can automatically renew a session as it nears the end of the AccessToken's lifetime.
-This detail is again automatically handled for you by the Service and Session class.
+This renewal is automatically handled for you by the Session class of the client library.